-- Reform our Electoral College system through Equal Votes (coming soon), to create a more fair Presidential election that counts all votes equally.
+- Reform our Electoral College system through Equal Votes to create a more fair presidential election that counts all votes equally.

-- Give each voter as close to equal political influence as possible by redrawing Congressional districts.
-Pass a bill like FairVote’s “Ranked Choice Voting Act” to end political gerrymandering and create multi-member districts with ranked-choice voting for Congress.
+- Give each voter as close to equal political influence as possible by redrawing congressional districts.
+Pass a bill like FairVote’s “The Fair Representation Act” to end political gerrymandering and create multi-member districts with ranked-choice voting for Congress.

 - Provide matching funds for small-dollar contributions to congressional and presidential campaigns.